-Anderson has developed and implemented ergonomics strategies for a wide range of companies and organizations; including Emerson Process Management, Tescom, Tennant Company, General Electric, Alliant Techsystems, Quaker Oats, Pepsi-Cola, General Mills, Bluestem Brands, Fingerhut, Panama Canal Commission, United States Navy and Marine Corps, United States Customs Service, Social Security Administration, USDA Animal and Plant Health Inspection and state and local governments
+Anderson has developed and implemented ergonomics strategies for a wide range of companies and organizations.
+(Including Emerson Process Management, Tescom, Tennant Company, General Electric, Alliant Techsystems, Quaker Oats, Pepsi-Cola, General Mills, Bluestem Brands, Fingerhut, Panama Canal Commission, United States Navy and Marine Corps, United States Customs Service, Social Security Administration, USDA Animal and Plant Health Inspection and state and local governments.)

-With an emphasis on a systems approach to ergonomics, Anderson has worked with architectural and engineering design firms to integrate ergonomics principles into the design process.

-Adding the elements of ergonomics (Work Physiology, Engineering Psychology, Epidemiology, Anthropometry and Occupational Biomechanics) as part of the design equation enhances the effectiveness of the overall process and final outcome.
+Anderson has worked with manufacturing and engineering design firms to integrate ergonomics principles into the design and manufacture process.
+Adding the elements of ergonomics as part of the design equation enhances the effectiveness of the overall process and final outcome.

-Anderson has written a number of publications and spoken nationally and internationally on ergonomics.
-He has been active in the Upper Midwest Chapter of the Human Factors and Ergonomics Society serving as the secretary and past coprogram chair.
+He has written a number of publications and spoken nationally and internationally on ergonomics.
+He has been active in the Upper Midwest Chapter of the Human Factors and Ergonomics Society serving as the secretary and past co-program chair.